rayan-syed/parallel-bench/README.md

   - As a result, overhead becomes trivial when compared to its gains on heavy compute workloads.

 ## Additional Find
 While **SwiftShader** is expectedly dominant here, it does have a major downside.
 Workgroup size is capped at 256 on CPU, limiting its scaling behavior significantly.
-This can be seen within the source code from the SwiftShader codebase:
+LLVMpipe, on the other hand, scales with the device the same way typical GPU drivers would allow.
+This downside can be seen within the source code from the SwiftShader codebase:
 ```
 { 256, 256, 64 },                            // maxComputeWorkGroupSize[3]
 ```